 The Canadian Foundation for Dental Hygiene Research and Education (CFDHRE) is a charitable organization led by dental hygienists for dental hygienists and Canada's only foundation dedicated exclusively to dental hygiene research and education.
 Formed in 2004, CFDHRE provides research grants to support Canadian dental hygienists in building the profession's body of knowledge, improving dental hygiene education, and developing research-enhanced dental hygiene practice to ensure optimum oral health across the lifespan.

 Our Mission

-To develop a fund to support dental hygiene research and education in Canada in order to enhance the oral health and well-being of Canadians.
+To develop a fund to enable dental hygiene research and education that enhances the oral health and well-being of all persons living on the lands now known as Canada.